rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 ![RunExternalProgram](My%20Project/media/task_run_external_program.png)

-Select the program with the `Browse` button on the Options panel.
+Select the program with the `Program` button on the Options panel.
 Note, for downloaded programs, Windows sometimes sets a `Block` flag.
 Before you run it the first time, you can right-click the executable and select `Properties`.
 If it is blocked, there should be an option on the General Tab to `Unblock` it.

 The file types `*.ps1` and `*.snp` are PowerShell scripts.
 They are not normally run from an OS shell, but rather use an internal `dotnet` library.
 The library is supposed to improve compatibility across varied system configurations.